Angular Environment Setup in Visual Studio

 Step9: Run your Angular 2 application

 In this step, we are going to run the angular 2 application from the command prompt.
-In our next article, we will discuss how to run the application from visual studio using F5 or Ctrl F5.
+In our next article, we will discuss how to run the application from the visual studio using F5 or Ctrl F5.

 In order to run the angular 2 application using the command prompt, first, you need to open the command prompt in administrator mode.
 Then you need to change the directory to the location where you have created your project.
 I have created the angular application in “G:\AngularDemo\AngularDemo” directory.